 THIS POST MAY CONTAIN COMPENSATED LINKS.
 LEARN MORE ON MY DISCLOSURE PAGE

-Disney Animal Kingdom Lodge Restaurants offer some of the finest dining choices of all the Disney World Resort Hotels.
+Disney Animal Kingdom Lodge Restaurants offer some of the best dining choices of all the Disney World Resort Hotels.

 If you are spending some time at Walt Disney World and you want to experience something completely different you should consider visiting Animal Kingdom Lodge and checking out some of the dining options there.

 There is no where else in North America that you can enjoy fine dining whilst looking out on a savannah which includes giraffes!
-Animal Kingdom Lodge is a bit out of the way compared to the other Disney World Resorts, but it is well worth a visit if you can fit it into your schedule.
+Animal Kingdom Lodge is a bit out of the way compared to the other Disney World Resorts.
+However, it is well worth a visit if you can fit it into your schedule.

-Here is our guide to the Disney Animal Kingdom Lodge Restaurants.
+Here is our guide to the best Disney Animal Kingdom Lodge Restaurants.

 Disney Animal Kingdom Boma

-This was once one of Disney World’s best kept secrets.
+Boma was once one of Disney World’s best kept secrets.
 What was once a little known Disney dining restaurant option, Boma has now become one of the most popular of the Disney World Resort Restaurants.
-Boma definitely has the award from us for being the Disney Animal Kingdom Lodge Restaurant.
+Boma definitely has the award from us for being the best Disney Animal Kingdom Lodge Restaurant.
 It’s a close call with Sanaa, but we think Boma still has the edge.

 Disney’s Boma serves an all you care to eat breakfast and dinner.